JoshPaulie/web-dev-book/src/about-html/tags.md

 | `<ul>`          | **U**nordered **l**ist<br>Creates lists like<br>• Item 1<br>• Item 2<br>• Item 3 |
 | `<ol>`          | **O**rdered **L**ist<br>Creates lists like<br>1.
 Item 1<br>2.
 Item 2<br>3.
 Item 3 |
 | `<li>`          | **L**ist **I**tem                                            |

+## More on tags
+There is so, so much to be said about tags.
+Because of this, most tags will  covered (in detailed) in a dedicated chapter